-If you subscribe for Offered Shares in the First Rights Offering prior to our publication of the Offering Price, such subscription will be binding and irrevocable even though the Offering Price subsequently determined may be different, perhaps materially, than the price of our common shares on The Nasdaq Global Market.
+If you subscribed for Offered Shares in the First Rights Offering prior to our publication of the Offering Price, such subscription is binding and irrevocable even though the Offering Price subsequently determined may be different, perhaps materially, than the price of our common shares on The Nasdaq Global Market.

-The Offering Price will be determined by us and the underwriters after the close of trading on The Nasdaq Global Market on July 18, 2018, on the basis of the number of Offered Shares for which pre-emptive subscription rights have been exercised in the First Rights Offering, investor demand resulting from an accelerated book-building procedure, the price on The Nasdaq Global Market for our existing common shares and prevailing market conditions, as further described in the "Underwriting" section of this prospectus supplement.
-In no event will the Offering Price exceed a 10% premium to the last sale price of our common shares as reported on The Nasdaq Global Market on July 16, 2018.
+The Offering Price was determined by us and the underwriters after the close of trading on The Nasdaq Global Market on July 18, 2018, on the basis of the number of Offered Shares for which pre-emptive subscription rights were exercised in the First Rights Offering, if any, investor demand resulting from an accelerated book-building procedure, the price on The Nasdaq Global Market for our existing common shares and prevailing market conditions, as further described in the "Underwriting" section of this prospectus supplement.

-Subscriptions for Offered Shares pursuant to the exercise of the pre-emptive subscription rights in the First Rights Offering will be binding and irrevocable even though the Offering Price will not have been established at the time of such exercise, and the Offering Price may be different, perhaps materially, than the price of the Company's common shares on The Nasdaq Global Market.
+Subscriptions for Offered Shares pursuant to the exercise of the pre-emptive subscription rights in the First Rights Offering are binding and irrevocable even though the Offering Price has not been established at the time of such exercise, and the Offering Price may be different, perhaps materially, than the price of the Company's common shares on The Nasdaq Global Market.
 The Company cannot assure Record Shareholders that the price on The Nasdaq Global Market will not decline below the Offering Price and that, following the exercise of the pre-emptive subscription rights in the First Rights Offering, shareholders will be able to sell the Offered Shares at a price equal to or greater than the Offering Price.

-If you fail to exercise your pre-emptive subscription rights, your pre-emptive subscription rights will lapse without compensation and result in dilution of your shareholding.
+If you failed to exercise your pre-emptive subscription rights, your pre-emptive subscription rights lapsed without compensation and resulted in dilution of your shareholding.

-The pre-emptive subscription rights of Record Shareholders who fail to exercise their pre-emptive subscription rights prior to the end of the subscription period will expire and become null and void, and Record Shareholders will not receive any compensation for them.
-The proportionate ownership and voting interest in our Company of Record Shareholders who fail (or are unable) to exercise their pre-emptive subscription rights will be diluted.
-We will receive the net proceeds of any sale of Offered Shares in respect of which any Record Shareholder does not validly exercise its rights.
-Even if a Record Shareholder timely exercises its pre-emptive subscriptions rights, such Record Shareholder and its broker will be responsible for complying with the requirements of the underwriters in order to have such rights honored.
+The pre-emptive subscription rights of Record Shareholders who failed to exercise their pre-emptive subscription rights prior to the end of the subscription period expired and have become null and void, and Record Shareholders will not receive any compensation for them.
+The proportionate ownership and voting interest in our Company of Record Shareholders who failed (or were unable) to exercise their pre-emptive subscription rights have been diluted.
+We will receive the net proceeds of any sale of Offered Shares in respect of which any Record Shareholder did not validly exercise its rights.
+Even if a Record Shareholder timely exercised its pre-emptive subscriptions rights, such Record Shareholder and its broker are responsible for complying with the requirements of the underwriters in order to have such rights honored.